tajmone/lemon-grove/lemon/lemon.md

 This example shows a user-written routine that parses a file of text and returns a pointer to the parse tree.
 (All error-handling code is omitted from this example to keep it simple.)
 We assume the existence of some kind of tokenizer which is created using `TokenizerCreate()` on line 8 and deleted by `TokenizerFree()` on line 16.
 The `GetNextToken()` function on line 11 retrieves the next token from the input file and puts its type in the integer variable `hTokenId`.
 The `sToken` variable is assumed to be some kind of structure that contains details about each token, such as its complete text, what line it occurs on, etc.

-This example also assumes the existence of structure of type `ParserState` that holds state information about a particular parse.
+This example also assumes the existence of a structure of type `ParserState` that holds state information about a particular parse.
 An instance of such a structure is created on line 6 and initialized on line 10.
 A pointer to this structure is passed into the `Parse()` routine as the optional 4th argument.
 The action routine specified by the grammar for the parser can use the `ParserState` structure to hold whatever information is useful and appropriate.
 In the example, we note that the `treeRoot` field of the `ParserState` structure is left pointing to the root of the parse tree.

 The core of this example as it relates to Lemon is as follows: